IceHe/lib/snips/markdown/markdown-style-guide.md

     - This means that there are only 5 header levels left, _and each new header will have one extra `#`, which looks worse and is harder to write._
 - _Duplicate filename information,_
     - _which most often can already be seen on a URL._
-    - _In most cases, the filename can be trivially converted to a top-level, e.g.: `some-filename.md` to `Some filename`._
+    - _In most cases, the filename can be trivially converted to a top-level, e.g.: `some-filename.md` to `Some Filename`._

 _Advantages of top-level headers:_